 When you contact us via email or request support via a form, you provide personal information, including but not limited to your name, email, address, etc. (For grant opportunities and to better serve our community, we may also collect demographic information, including but not limited to your age, ethnicity origin, etc. It is entirely optional for you to disclose this information.)

 Confidentiality is very important to us.
 Your personal information is kept private and stored securely.
 The information we collect will never be sold or passed on to third parties of any kind.

 In order for us to send you more information, you must actively give consent.
 This means that you will not be contacted if you have not given your consent.
 After you have opted-in, we may send occasional communications that you may unsubscribe from at any time.

-For the purposes of this website and in accordance with FCC Guidelines, minor is defined as individuals 13 and under.
+For the purposes of this website and in accordance with FCC Guidelines, a minor is defined as an individual 13 and younger.
 In order to comply with State and Federal requirements, we cannot accept any applications from minors without express parental or guardian consent.
 In order to minimize collecting personal information, including date of birth, it is incumbent upon the applicant to represent their age truthfully under penalty of perjury.

 How we use the information we collect

 In order to provide support services, we necessarily need to store applicant and recipient data.

 Other purposes of data storage include: a) to improve your experience when using our website; b) to customize the communication we send to your email inbox when using our website; c) to send you resources that are related to your interests.